eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 If you delete them,

 - restart PURIS to create the assets with the correct paths and corresponding contract defintions
-- re-register (PUT with the same information) the `material partner reeelationships` (NOTE: read next task first) so that PURIS FOSS creates the Submodel Descriptors with the latest asset Ids and correct paths.
+- re-register (PUT with the same information) the `material partner relationships` (NOTE: read next task first) so that PURIS FOSS creates the Submodel Descriptors with the latest asset Ids and correct paths.

 Note: You can determine the technical identifiers for your twins using the following information: